It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 Shows I have manners.

-The pledge offered by Immigration Control Advocacy Group Numbers USA commits Mr. Huckabee to oppose a new path to citizenship for current illegal aliens and to cut the number of illegal aliens already in the country through attrition by law enforcement, something that um Huckabee said that he will achieve through his nine-point immigration plan.
+The pledge offered by Immigration Control Advocacy Group Numbers USA commits Mr. Huckabee to oppose a new path to citizenship for current illegal aliens and to cut the number of illegal aliens already in the country through attrition by law enforcement, something that Huckabee said that he will achieve through his nine-point immigration plan.

 You know what?

-If Huckabee announces that the official meal of illegal immigrants is fried squirrel.
+This may work if Huckabee announces that the official meal of illegal immigrants is fried squirrel.

 Make that mandatory.

-So he he also he supported yesterday, well, a couple days ago, supported a federal ban on smoking.
+So he also, he supported yesterday, well, a couple days ago, he supported a federal ban on smoking, and he flip-flopped on that and said, no, that should be left up to the states.

 And of course, we all know his immigration position was the exact opposite.